JDoelger/InfluenzaFitnessInference/notes/notes.md

 - N_simu : number of time steps to simulate (default: 200)

 ### simulation output:
-- running and final pickled .data file (one file with intermediate output that is updated/newly created every or every few time steps, one file with final output):
+- running and final pickled .data file (one file with intermediate output that is updated/newly created every or every few time steps + one file with final output):
 	- strain_yearly: list [[list of unique sequences (strains)] for each time step] with strains from most to least prevalent at each time
 	- strain_frequency_yearly:[[list of frequencies of strains] for each time step] in same order as in strain_yearly
 	- tree_yearly: list [[[parent strain index, child strain index] for each ancestrial pair] for each time step], each unique parent-child strain combination is added once